 And I wish I was in Belfast town and my true love along with me

 And money in my pocket to keep us in good company

 Liquor to be plenty a flowing glass on every side

 Hard fortune would ne'er daunt me for I am young and the world is wide.

 You Rambling Boys of Pleasure was learned from the singing of Len Graham and the late Joe Holmes from Co.
 Antrim, and also from Ian Stevenson of Derry, to whom many thanks.
-This is the song that was half remembered by W.B.
+This the song that was half remembered by W.B.
 Yeats and rewritten by him as 'Down by the Sally Gardens'.

 Andy: vocals, mandola, hurdy gurdy; Christy: harmonium; Donal: guitar; Matt & Liam: whistles.